roblox-ts/roblox-ts.com/_docs/quick-start.md

 9. Write code!

-More detailed documentation can be found on the [wiki](https://github.com/roblox-ts/roblox-ts/wiki).
-It is recommended that you peruse through all of the wiki pages as you get started!
+It is recommended that you peruse through all of the docs to the left as you get started!